ycpcs/cs350-fall2014/assign/assign03.md

 Double-click on **SkipList.zip** and extract the contents of the archive into a subdirectory called **SkipList**.

 For this lab, a static library has been provided (containing working versions of each method) to allow for testing of each class method independently.
 Any unimplemented methods in **SkipList.cpp** will use the corresponding method from the library, thus you can implement the methods in any order.
-Be sure to test each method you implement individually against the library for proper operation which can be accomplished by uncommenting the appropriate **#define** in the file **Flags.h** (and commenting the line containing **#define ALL 1**).
+Be sure to test each method you implement individually against the library for proper operation which can be accomplished by uncommenting the appropriate **#define** in the file **Flags.h** (and commenting the line containing **#define ALL 1**).  **DO NOT MODIFY ANY OF THE OTHER ```.h``` FILES INCLUDED WITH THE ASSIGNMENT**.

 The class declaration is